No Country for Old Men: Plot

-Weeks later, Carla Jean returns from her mother's funeral to find Chigurh waiting in her bedroom.
-She refuses his offer of a coin toss for her life, stating that he cannot pass blame to luck: the choice is his.
-Chigurh checks his boots as he leaves the house.
-As he drives through the neighborhood, he is injured in a car crash at an intersection.
-He bribes two young witnesses for their silence and flees.
+Carla Jean returns from her mother's funeral to find Chigurh waiting in her bedroom.
+Chigurh says he must fulfill his vow, but offers a coin toss as a compromise.
+Carla Jean refuses to call it, saying that only he can be responsible for her fate.
+Chigurh checks the soles of his boots as he leaves the house.
+As he drives through the neighborhood, another car crashes into him, breaking his arm.
+He pays a passing boy for the shirt off his back to use as a sling, and limps away.

 Now retired, Bell shares two dreams with his wife.
 In the first, he lost some money his father had given him.
-In the other, he and his father were riding through a snowy mountain pass; his father had gone ahead to make a fire in the darkness and wait for Bell.
+In the other, as he rode on horseback through a snowy mountain pass, his father rode past him carrying fire in a horn, and he knew his father would prepare a campfire ahead for both of them.